 WG Meeting Room Requests

-for the next WGM are submitted online at <http://www.hl7.org/permalink/?MeetingRoomRequestForm> no later than Friday of the week following the current WGM, (7 calendar days).
+Meeting room requests for the next WGM are submitted online no later than Friday of the week following the current WGM, (7 calendar days).
 You must include your AV requirements in the online form.

 Requests for meeting rooms for joint WG meetings are made after the Co-chairs of the WGs determine a day and quarter(s) which they would like to meet.
 The Co-chairs determine which WG will be designated as the Host.
 One of the Co-chairs of the Host WG will submit the meeting room request for the joint meeting when they submit the meeting room request for the WGM.
-The non-Host WG will not request a meeting room for the quarters when they are meeting jointly and should not include any reference to it in the WG meeting request.
+The non-Host WG WILL NOT request a meeting room for the quarters when they are meeting jointly and should not include any reference to it in their WG meeting request.

 AV Requests